Kzitold/Minecraft-updater/README.md

 # Minecraft-updater
 THESE SCRIPTS DO DELETE TARGETED MODS FOLDER!
 BACKUP YOUR STUFF!
 USE AT OWN RISK!
 It's also recommended to only use this for client mods.
+Updating server mods may have side effects, but that's on the mods themselves.
+Not my fault.

 Download the folder "Update."
 Save folder to where ever.
+It will automatically know where it's at, so location isn't important.

 txt Instructions in the README/txt Instructions/ Picture instructions in the README/Pictorial/